citusdata/citus_docs/use_case_guide/multi_tenant.rst

 Where to Go From Here
 ---------------------

-Now that you know the basics of designing a schema for scalability in a multi-tenant application, you can continue further in our docs to put this knowledge to use.
+With this, you now know how to use Citus to power your multi-tenant application for scalability.
 If you have an existing schema and want to migrate it for Citus, see :ref:`Multi-Tenant Transitioning <transitioning_mt>`.
 To adjust a front-end application, specifically Ruby on Rails, read :ref:`rails_migration`.
 Finally, try :ref:`Citus Cloud <cloud_overview>`, the easiest way to manage a Citus cluster, available with discounted developer plan pricing.